paulwexler/opinions/on_coding/README.md

 "Coupling" between components is the obstacle to resilience.
 The tighter the coupling the harder it is to make changes.

-A strategy is required to develop code with minimal coupling.
+A strategy is required to develop resilient code.
 Consider the prototyping experiments as "bottom-up" research, and write the program "top-down".
 Start with the mainline.
+Develop cohesive components and strive always to reduce their coupling.

 **_Understand the problem._**